Thursday, June 4, 2026

 MongoDB ACID — Part 1: "NoSQL with transactions?" — ACID and MongoDB's evolution

 The old line that NoSQL has no transactions is no longer accurate for MongoDB.
 What changed is not a binary switch but a gradual expansion: single-document atomicity was there for a long time, while multi-document and distributed transactional scope arrived in stages — and you need that timeline to read today's manual limits fairly.
 This Part 1 maps the four ACID letters to operational questions, walks the 4.0 and 4.2 story, and resists the oversimplified CAP slogan in favor of what partition actually means.
 It also spells out the real costs of adopting transactions — contention, latency, retries — and ends with a short decision flow: model inside one document first, then pay for multi-document work only when invariants demand it.
-Later parts go deeper on Atomicity, Isolation, and Durability; consider this the grounding episode.
+Across five installments, later parts go deeper on each ACID axis (starting with Atomicity & Consistency in Part 2, then Isolation, Durability, and production patterns); consider this the grounding episode.

 Series outline